n2pakbong/n2pakbong.github.io/_posts/draft-2026-02-17-infinity.md

 ### Mining some "harmonic bitcoin"

 Let's do a thought experiment.
 Imagine we're mining a virtual currency, akin to bitcoin, which works as follows: for every unit of computational resource we use, we are able to compute an additional term of the harmonic series, and we get paid in (Hong Kong) dollars the total sum we have been able to compute.
 In words, if we have $N=10$ units of computational resources, we can compute the harmonic series up to $1 + 1/2 + \ldots + 1/10 $, and we thus get paid $1 + 1/2 + \ldots + 1/10 \approx 3$ HK\$ for this computational work.
 Now, how much computational resources would we need to earn 200HK\$ this way?
 Well, as we've seen in the previous section, it takes roughly $N\approx\exp(200)$ terms for the first $N$ terms of the harmonic series to be larger than $200$.
-So we would need approximately $N = 7\times 10^86$ (that's a seven with *86 zeroes* after it) units of computational resources to earn 200 dollars!
-For the record, experts estimate that [the number of atoms in the observable universe is around $10^80$](https://en.wikipedia.org/wiki/Observable_universe#Matter_content%E2%80%94number_of_atoms).
+So we would need approximately $N = 7\times 10^{86}$ (that's a seven with *86 zeroes* after it) units of computational resources to earn 200 dollars!
+For the record, experts estimate that [the number of atoms in the observable universe is around $10^{80}$](https://en.wikipedia.org/wiki/Observable_universe#Matter_content%E2%80%94number_of_atoms).
 Said differently, this means that even if we could magically turn *every single atom of the universe* into a computational unit solely dedicated to our harmonic bitcoin mining objective, we would still need about *a million copies* of the universe to earn 200 dollars!

 ### Saving up on a mortgage

 Another amusing thought experiment which conveys the same idea is the following: we start a timer at time $T_0=0s$, and every second after that, an amount $1/j$ $ is deposited to our bank account by a (kind, wealthy, and immortal) stranger, where $j$ is the current second.
 Said differently, at time $T=1s$, we receive 1\$, at time $T=2s$, we receive 1/2\$, and so on, such that after $N$ seconds, our bank account has received $H_N \approx \log N$ HK\$.
-How long do we need to wait to have received 10\$, 20\$, or \50$?
-Running the same computations as before, we find that it would take respectively $2.2\times 10^4s\approx$ 6 hours to earn 10\$, $4.8\times 10^8s\approx$ 15 *years* to earn 20\$, and $5.2\times 10^21s\approx 1.6 \times 10^14$ *years* to earn 50\$.
+How long do we need to wait to have received 10\$, 20\$, or 50\$?
+Running the same computations as before, we find that it would take respectively $2.2\times 10^4s\approx$ 6 hours to earn 10\$, $4.8\times 10^8s\approx$ 15 *years* to earn 20\$, and $5.2\times 10^{21}s\approx 1.6 \times 10^{14}$ *years* to earn 50\$.
 For the record, this last one is about [*ten thousand times* greater than the age of the universe](https://81018.com/universeclock/).
-So yeah, we're not buying a house anytime soon.
+So yeah, safe to say we're not buying a house anytime soon.

 ### Ubiquity of large numbers in mathematics